 We have not come across any other furniture designer using fabric in the same way that we do.
 It allows us to incorporate designer patterns and textures around a room, tying in existing styles of interior design into the furniture we create.

 Alice deals with all the fabric.
 I sand a lot.
 Which I don’t mind.
 Sanding can often be very therapeutic (with headphones in).
-I’m also good at ombre and hand painting things or creating geometric designs with tape etc.
+I’m also good at ombre and hand-painting furniture or creating geometric designs with tape etc.

 We consult each other for feedback and guidance, always settling on the end style together.